vadim8960/CMSIS-DSP/README.md

 ## About

-CMSIS-DSP is an optimized compute library for embedded systems (DSP is in the name for legacy reasons).
+CMSIS-DSP is an optimized compute library for embedded systems (DSP is in the name for legacy reasons from CMSIS-4).

 It provides optimized compute kernels for Cortex-M and for Cortex-A.